1 Camelopardalis

 1 Camelopardalis (1 Cam) is a double star system in the constellation Camelopardalis.
 Its combined apparent magnitude is 5.56 and it is approximately 800 pc away.
+It is faintly visible to the naked eye under good observing conditions.

 The 1 Camelopardalis system is part of the Camelopardalis OB1 stellar association, which is 820 pc away.
 1 Camelopardalis A is a hot massive star which has evolved away from the main sequence to become a giant.
+It was once reported to be a double-lined spectroscopic binary with an orbital period of 1.31 days, but this has not been confirmed since.
 1 Camelopardalis B is 10" away and is probably an early B class subgiant.
+An additional star was discovered using the CHARA array, and has a mean separation from 1 Camelopardalis A of 26.16 mas.

 There is an 11th magnitude star 150" away.
 It has been considered to be a member of a triple system, but Gaia observations show it to be an unrelated background object.

+In 1982, Mikołaj Jerzykiewicz and Christiaan L. Sterken reported that 1 Camelopardalis might be a variable star, but some subsequent studies failed to confirm that.
+Its brightness was convincingly shown to be variable when the Hipparcos data was analyzed.
+It was given its variable star designation, DL Camelopardalis, in 1999.
 1 Camelopardalis A is a variable star with a small amplitude.
 It has a likely period of 0.22132 days and is thought to be a β Cephei variable or slowly pulsating B-type star.
 Hipparcos photometry shows an amplitude of 0.035 magnitudes.
 It has a rotational velocity of 275 km/s, one of the highest known.